NOT LOVING LAMINATE1/12

 GOOD FENCES MAKE GOOD SALES4/12

 Most potential buyers prefer a fenced yard to an unfenced one.
 Fences offer privacy, security, and the ability to keep children and pets safely enclosed.
 Wood fences are highly desirable and may boost your home value considerably.
-If you can’t spring for a wood privacy fence, consider chain link.
+If you can’t spring for a wood privacy fence, consider a chain link.
 Many buyers prefer its maintenance-free design and its ability to blend into the background while securing the perimeter.

 CAN’T HAVE CARPET5/12